sebousan/miriamlasserre/content/services/paris-shopping-tours.en.md

   You will have the choice between 4 personalised accessories

-  to create during the workshop: foulard, hair rubber, bow-tie or a tote bag
+  to create during the workshop: foulard, hair rubber, bow-tie or a tote bag.